tensorflow/models/research/deeplab/g3doc/model_zoo.md

 ### Model details

-We also provide some checkpoints that are only pretrained on ImageNet so that one could use this for training your own models.
+We also provide some checkpoints that are pretrained on ImageNet and/or COCO (as post-fixed in the model name) so that one could use this for training your own models.

 *   mobilenet_v2: We refer the interested users to the TensorFlow open source [MobileNet-V2](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet)